 Welcome to part one of the Brand Standards Series.
 Today, we’re looking at how your brand vision influences and shapes the standards for your organization.

 Standards are vital for conducting your business.
-When you have clear standards and remain aware and committed to your standards, your actions and your organization display a strong brand to the world.
+When you have clear standards and remain aware and committed to them, your actions and your organization display a strong brand to your audience and the world.

 And what’s the simplest and most effective way to set and adhere to brand standards?
 It’s to let a framework, like the Brandview framework be your guide.
 The framework is the measuring stick, the litmus test, the foundation for your brand.